 And who could blame a black cat for wanting a piece of candy corn, a sweet treat that has it's own holiday, known as National Corn Day, which is today.

-According to punchbowl.com, "candy corn has been around for more than 100 years and has never changed its look, taste, or design."
+According to a page on punchbowl.com, "candy corn has been around for more than 100 years and has never changed its look, taste, or design."

 The aforementioned page states, "George Renninger of the Wunderle Candy Company created candy corn in the 1880s.
 It was made to mimic a kernel of corn and became instantly popular because of its innovative design.
 It was one of the first candies to feature three different colors!"